 If your customer wins the chargeback dispute and receives the refunds, you have to suffer from a punitive measure of $15 for each chargeback.
 If this situation occurs too many times or continuously, your store and your money in the available sale account will be locked indefinitely.

 Hence, be careful of the strict chargeback rules of Shopify Payment.

-Like Shopify Payment, you will be charged an amount of money that is considered chargeback fees – $20.
-However, if your transactions are eligible, the Seller Protection program of Paypal will cover this fee for you.
+Like Shopify Payment, you will be charged an amount of money that is considered a chargeback fee – $20.
+However, if your transactions are eligible, the Seller Protection program of PayPal will cover this fee for you.

-Generally, both Shopify Payment vs. Paypal performs well in security.
+Generally, both Shopify Payments vs Paypal perform well in security.

 As a merchant, you can find powerful tools like Fraud Block in Shopify stores to meet the security requirements of your website.

 Paypal and Seller Protection also provide a Buyer Protection program that helps users experience a safe and easy gateway.

 In terms of transaction fees, Shopify Payment has a remarkable edge over PayPal when it removes entirely 0.5% – 2% transaction fees.
 When choosing this payment method, you need to be charged 2.4-2.7% + 30 cents per order for the credit card fee.

 Especially if you use the Shopify plan of $79 instead of the Basic plan of $29, the credit card fee will decrease from 2.7% + 30 cents to 2.5% + 30 cents.